staudenmeir/laravel-adjacency-list/README.md

 ### Path

-The results of ancestor, descendant and tree queries include an additional `path` column.
+The results of ancestor, bloodline, descendant and tree queries include an additional `path` column.

 It contains the dot-separated path of local keys from the query's parent to the model: